Canada’s Black Justice Strategy: Frequently Asked Questions

 International commitments

 Beyond Canada, the United Nations has recognized the need for countries to address the distinct legacy of slavery and colonization and the ongoing impact on Black people whose human rights must be promoted and protected.
 In 2013, the United Nations declared 2015 to 2024 as the International Decade for People of African Descent (the UN Decade).
-The UN Decade provides an important framework—organized around three pillars of Recognition, Justice and Development—to address the most pressing issues affecting Black communities around the world, including in Canada.
-This means taking action on the issues that affect people of African descent in Canada, including improving research and data collection and confronting the overrepresentation of Black people in the criminal justice system, including as victims of crime.
-Since 2015, the Government of Canada has committed up to $760 million to Black-focused initiatives – from entrepreneurship to supporting Black communities.
+The UN Decade provides an important framework organized around three pillars: Recognition, which ensures the acknowledgment of the rights and voices of marginalized groups; Development, focusing on sustainable economic and social progress; and Justice, promoting access to fair legal systems and human rights protection.
+Canada’s Black Justice Strategy aligns with the Justice pillar of the UN Decade, focusing on promoting equality, addressing systemic discrimination, and ensuring equitable access to the legal system for Black communities across the country.
+This means acting on the issues that affect people of African descent in Canada, including improving research and data collection and confronting the overrepresentation of Black people in the criminal justice system, including as victims of crime.
+Since 2018, the Government of Canada has committed up to $872 million to Black-focused initiatives – from entrepreneurship to supporting Black communities.
 In February 2024, the Right Honorable Justin Trudeau, Prime Minister of Canada, announced the domestic extension of the Decade until 2028 to continue using this framework to make transformative investments in Black-focused initiatives.
+The Second International Decade for People of African Descent (2025-2034), co-sponsored by Canada, was adopted by the United Nations General Assembly on December 17, 2024.

 Bringing transformational change

 The Mandate letter commitment responds to calls to action from Black communities and the recommendation in the 2017 UN Report.
-Justice Canada is now working to address anti-Black racism and systemic discrimination by developing the Strategy with an external Steering Group of experts and leaders from Black communities across Canada.
+Justice Canada is continuing the work to address anti-Black racism and systemic discrimination by implementing the Strategy with advice from an external Steering Group of experts and leaders from Black communities across Canada.
 Other federal government departments and agencies are also working on initiatives in their areas of responsibility.

 Black communities rightfully expect transformational change to address longstanding systemic discrimination so they can fully realize their constitutionally protected rights.